3yit/Notion_Reddit_Analyzer/README.md

 - Complaint volume trends and category breakdowns
 - Top posts by engagement (upvotes, comments)
 - Time series visualizations with Plotly
-- SQL-backed data with 323 relevant posts
+- SQL-backed data with 266 highly relevant posts

 ## Overview

 **Current Dataset:**
-- 323 Notion-relevant posts from the past 30 days (93.1% of 347 scraped)
+- 266 Notion-relevant posts from the past 30 days (76.7% of 347 scraped)
-- 24 generic productivity posts filtered out (6.9%)
+- 81 generic/off-topic posts filtered out (23.3%)
 - Scraper can be configured for larger datasets (different time ranges, more subreddits)

 **Key Findings:**